Ski Conditions App/Web

 " Got a little confused when applying the filter.
 I was unsure if I should select snowfall or natural snow. "

-" I don’t understand what all on the conditions mean, but the process was straight forward."
+" I don’t understand what all the conditions mean, but the process was easy."

 Refining The Design